Living Organ Donor Search

 Stay connected with Jennifer's journey and help spread the word when it matters most.

-Subscribe“This is the woman who dedicated her entire professional life to healing others.
-It's our turn to help heal her.”
+Subscribe“This is the woman who dedicated her entire professional life to helping others.
+It's our turn to help her.”

 Stay updated on Jennifer's journey